KaiAnnFletcher/GoogleBooks/README.md

 _Who maintains and contributes to the project?_

 * I am the sole contributer to this project and will also be responsible for the maintenance of it.

+_To Be Completed_

+* There is an error for too many re-renders for the Saved page.
+This needs to be fixed in due time.